GregDritschler/tekton-tutorial/README.md

 2. The second step runs `kubectl` using Lachlan Evenson's popular `k8s-kubectl` container image to apply the yaml file to the same cluster where the pipeline is running.

-As was the case in the source-to-image task, this task makes use of input PipelineResources and parameters in order to make the task as reusable as possible.
+As was the case in the source-to-image task, this task makes use of an input PipelineResource and parameters in order to make the task as reusable as possible.

 You may be wondering about how the task authenticates to the cluster for permission to apply the resource(s) in the yaml file.
 This will be covered later on in the tutorial.